nsidc/earthaccess/docs/resources.md

-# Earthaccess Community Resources & Presentations
+# External Resources for Earthdata Users

 `earthaccess` development is facilitated by [NASA Openscapes](https://nasa-openscapes.github.io/), an initiative to support researchers using data distributed by NASA Distributed Active Archive Centers (DAACs) as they migrate workflows to the cloud.